OpenStaad/OpenStaadPython/README.md

 ## Quick Info

-- `openstaad-py` is a Python package to call easily *Get* functions from the OpenStaad API.
+- `openstaad` is a Python package to call easily *Get* functions from the OpenStaad API.
 - MIT-License
-- the intended audience are StaadPro usert with knowlege i python.
+- The intended audience is StaadPro users with knowledge of Python
 - Compatibitity:
     - Tested with Python 3.10.9
     - Operating System: Windows 11
 - Dependencies:
     - [comtypes](https://pypi.org/project/comtypes/)

-- See [implemented funcionts](docs/implemented.md) for a list of what are working.
+- See [implemented funcionts](docs/implemented.md) for a list of currently working features.
 - Please contact the [developer](openstee611@gmail.com) for requests.

 ## Installation